-Eligible own

-in TEUR funds SCR
+in TEUR Eligible own funds SCR

-Year end 2017 12,295,766 4,729,028

-Model changes 393,234 -46,340

-Operating Impact 1,036,737 376,046

-Market variances -282,155 264,249

-Taxes -123,076 -187,596

-Capital management -685,948 -

 Year end 2018 12,634,559 5,135,387

+Model changes 279,834 -145,725

+Operating Impact 1,245,830 547,717

+Market variances 430,299 410,200

+Taxes -277,751 -228,449

+Capital management 23,908 -

+Year end 2019 14,336,678 5,719,129

-Model changes include internal model changes approved by the regulator in the course of the model governance process and in addition for own funds it includes model updates for the calculation of technical provisions.
-The main impact for both eligible own funds and SCR in the reporting period results from the introduction of the volatility adjustment.
+Model changes include internal model changes approved by the regulator in the course of the model governance process.
+In addition, it includes model updates for the calculation of technical provisions or other items.
+The main impact for eligible own funds during the reporting period relates to lower future expenses estimates for property and casualty business.
+This is partly offset by an increase in life and health risk margin as a result of a recalibrations of US mortality risk.
+The introduction of the dynamic volatility adjustment is the main driver for SCR model changes.
+Offsetting effects result from the new model for cyber risks as well as the mentioned US mortality recalibration.

-Operating impacts mainly comprise the investment result, unwind, new business value and the P&C run-off result.
-They also include assumption changes and in the reporting period in particular write-offs for US mortality business.
-For the SCR the effect from operating experiences stems from an increased business volume and calibration changes.
+Operating impacts mainly comprise the investment result, unwind, new business value and the P&C run-off result as well as assumption changes.
+During the reporting period, the main drivers are the investment income and the positive contribution from new business in life and health reinsurance as well as a favourable run-off of the existing portfolio in property and casualty reinsurance.
+For the SCR the effect from operating experiences mainly stems from an increased business volume.

 Market variances comprise changes in eligible own funds and SCR due to changes of foreign exchange rates, interest rates, credit spreads and other financial market indicators.
-Market variances are driven by substantial credit spread changes during the reporting period that lead to a reduction in own funds and an increase in SCR as a result of increasing volatility.
+The depreciation of the Euro against our main foreign currencies and the decrease in credit spreads with the associated valuation increase in fixed-income securities lead to an increase in own funds and SCR.
+The decline in interest rates has a negative impact on own funds and SCR.